An A-Z of the Key Terms in the Renters’ Rights Act 2025

 Section 21 notice

 Also known as ‘no-fault eviction’.
 A legal provision allowing landlords to evict tenants without giving a reason.
-Under the new Act to enhance tenant security, this will be abolished.
-The law comes into affect on 1st May 2026 and any final notices must be delivered before 30th April 2026.
+Under the new Act this will be abolished.
+The law comes into affect on 1st May 2026 and any final notices must be served before 30th April 2026.

 Section 8 notice